How to Stay Safe Online: Tips for Personal Security

 • Instead, use a separate authenticator app: Yubico Authenticator.

-• Otherwise, it would become a single point of failure if compromised.
+• Otherwise, the password manager would become a single point of failure if compromised.

-• Always enable 2FA (MFA), but avoid SMS-based 2FA if possible.
+• Always enable 2FA (or MFA), but avoid SMS-based 2FA if possible.

 • Be aware of SIM swap attack.